Ruby

 Use a consistent structure in your class definitions.

-class Person # extend and include go first extend SomeModule include AnotherModule # constants are next SOME_CONSTANT = 20 # afterwards we have attribute macros attr_reader :name # followed by other macros (if any) validates :name # public class methods are next in line def self.some_method end # followed by public instance methods def some_method end # private methods are grouped near the end private def some_private_method end private def another_private_method end end
+class Person # extend and include go first extend SomeModule include AnotherModule # constants are next SOME_CONSTANT = 20 # afterwards we have attribute macros attr_reader :name # followed by other macros (if any) validates :name # public class methods are next in line def self.some_method end # followed by public instance methods def some_method end # private methods are grouped near the end private def some_private_method end private def another_private_method end endPrefer modules to classes with only class methods.
+Classes should be used only when it makes sense to create instances out of them.

-# bad class SomeClass def self.some_method # body omitted end def self.some_other_method end end # good module SomeClass module_function def some_method # body omitted end def some_other_method end end
+# bad class SomeClass def self.some_method # body omitted end def self.some_other_method end end # good module SomeClass module_function def some_method # body omitted end def some_other_method end endFavor the use of

-when you want to turn a module's instance methods into class methods.# bad module Utilities extend self def parse_something(string) # do stuff here end def other_utility_method(number, string) # do some more stuff end end # good module Utilities module_function def parse_something(string) # do stuff here end def other_utility_method(number, string) # do some more stuff end end
+module_functionoverextend selfwhen you want to turn a module's instance methods into class methods.# bad module Utilities extend self def parse_something(string) # do stuff here end def other_utility_method(number, string) # do some more stuff end end # good module Utilities module_function def parse_something(string) # do stuff here end def other_utility_method(number, string) # do some more stuff end endUse the

-family of functions to define trivial accessors or mutators.# bad class Person def initialize(first_name, last_name) @first_name = first_name @last_name = last_name end def first_name @first_name end def last_name @last_name end end # good class Person attr_reader :first_name, :last_name def initialize(first_name, last_name) @first_name = first_name @last_name = last_name end end
+attrfamily of functions to define trivial accessors or mutators.# bad class Person def initialize(first_name, last_name) @first_name = first_name @last_name = last_name end def first_name @first_name end def last_name @last_name end end # good class Person attr_reader :first_name, :last_name def initialize(first_name, last_name) @first_name = first_name @last_name = last_name end endAvoid the usage of class (

-) variables due to their "nasty" behavior in inheritance.class Parent @@class_var = 'parent' def self.print_class_var puts @@class_var end end class Child < Parent @@class_var = 'child' end Parent.print_class_var # => will print "child"
+@@) variables due to their "nasty" behavior in inheritance.class Parent @@class_var = 'parent' def self.print_class_var puts @@class_var end end class Child < Parent @@class_var = 'child' end Parent.print_class_var # => will print "child"Avoid class << self except when necessary, e.g. single accessors and aliased attributes.

 class TestClass # bad class << self def first_method # body omitted end def second_method_etc # body omitted end end # good class << self attr_accessor :per_page alias_method :nwo, :find_by_name_with_owner end def self.first_method # body omitted end def self.second_method_etc # body omitted end end